walkswithme/laravel-admin/README.md

 This admin package provides a qucik start to Laravel projects its using <b>Laravel 6.* LTS version</b>.

-This package formerly known as Laflux platform its built on Laravel 5.3 , this can be considered as upgrade to the Laflux platoform as well, but not all the packages just admin module only.
+This package formerly known as <b>Laflux platform</b> its built on Laravel 5.3 , this can be considered as upgrade to the Laflux platform as well, but not all the packages just admin module only.

 This package provide a permission manager as well  for FREE.